 January 13th, 2013

 Strip malls are a necessary evil and a part of our daily lives.
-You know the type; uncomfortable parking lot, quick in-and-out, post offices, groceries, laundromats, massage parlors, and fine dining.
+You know the type; uncomfortable parking lot, quick in-and-out stops, post offices, grocery stores, laundromats, massage parlors, and fine dining.
 Wait.
 What?
 Fine dining?
 In a strip mall?
-Yes, really!
+Yes!
 In a strip mall.
 Right next to the dollar store.
 Sandwiched in between the PCS and Subway.
 No, I am not crazy.

 Strip malls began around the 1920s, or so I hear.
-I am not sure when the fad of housing amazing restaurants in strip malls started, but I am not complaining.
+I am not sure when the fad of housing restaurants in strip malls started, but I am not complaining.
 I do know it wasn’t long ago that the best you could find in a strip mall was an Outback Steakhouse and a Chili’s.
 Yes, I am using the term “best” loosely.
 Now, I am not saying there are any Michelin-type restaurants there, but these I am mentioning are not your typical “strip mall” eats.
 Sure, the first time I walked towards one highly recommended restaurant I had to pass neon lights and a bank drive-through.
 I felt a little weird.
-Here I was wearing a nice dress, designer purse, and heels, and someone is giving me a Papa John’s flyer?
-It seems Miami-Dade and Broward counties are battling it out to see who can do it best.
+Here I was all dressed up, and someone is giving me a Papa John’s flyer?
+It seems Miami-Dade and Broward County are battling it out to see who can do it best.
 I am not sure who is winning, but I plan on driving back and forth to try them all out!

 Eduardo de San Angel